mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 These techniques attempt to avoid centralization by distributing functions to members of a sometimes large pool of protocol participants.
 They typically guarantee proper performance of a function using cryptographic techniques (often, an append-only transaction ledger).
 A particular task's assignment to a node for handling usually cannot be predicted or controlled.

 Sybil attacks (where a party or coordinated parties cheaply create enough protocol participants to affect how consensus is judged) are a major concern for these protocols.
-They encourage diversity in the pool of participants using indirect techniques, such as proof-of-work (where each participant has to show significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).
+They encourage diversity in the pool of participants using indirect techniques, such as proof-of-work (where each participant has to show a significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).

-Even when distributed consensus is used for all technical functions of a service, some coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
+Even when distributed consensus is used for all technical functions of a service, some coordination is still necessary -- whether that is through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
 That suggests a path for centralization, just of an indirect nature.
 For example, the Ethereum "merge" demonstrated that the blockchain could address environmental concerns, but only through coordinated community effort and governance. {{ETHEREUM}}

 Furthermore, a protocol or an application can use distributed consensus for some functions, but still be centralized elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the designer has chosen not to because of the associated costs and lost opportunities.